emnify/product-docs/docs/events/mno-events.md

 toc_max_heading_level: 2
 ---

-# MNO and Reseller events
+# MNO and reseller events

-The following event types are only available for [MNOs](https://www.emnify.com/iot-glossary/mno) and Resellers using emnify.
+The following event types are only available for [MNOs](https://www.emnify.com/iot-glossary/mno) and resellers using emnify.

 :::info
-All other event types are also available for MNO and Reseller accounts.
+All other event types are also available for MNO and reseller accounts.
 You can find those events on the [Event types](event-types) page.
 :::